Looped Docs

 - name: internal

-mcp__github__create_issuein the loop and the audit trail. - We strongly recommend
+• Tools are namespaced mcp__github__create_issue in the loop and the audit trail.

 include: keeps context lean by hand; tool search does the same thing automatically.
 When the total toolset grows past 10, MCP tool schemas stay out of context entirely.
 The model gets a single search_tools schema, and it activates the tools the task needs while the run is underway: